Kagaba123/alu-shell/io_redirections_and_filters/README.md

-## Script: 4-lastlines
+## Script: 5-firstlines
-This script displays the last 10 lines of the /etc/passwd file, which contains user account information.
+This script displays the first 10 lines of the /etc/passwd file, which contains user account information.